rutgerkok/BetterEnderChest/readme.md

 `getInventory` always gives an inventory back, even if no player with that name exists.
 So make sure to check the player name!

-There are some other methods available in the same class to save and unload inventories.
-If you don't call them, BetterEnderChest will automatically save your changes and unload the inventory during the next autosave.

 ## Get the world group

 The group name should always be lowercase (only important if the player entered the group name).